 Our goal was to utilize our Bet Labs software to focus on losing teams during the last few months of the season.
 In order to accomplish this, we used the “game number” filter to focus only on the final 27 games of the season which roughly correlates with games played after the All-Star break.
 In order to examine the cellar dwellers, we focused teams with a winning percentage of less than 40% by using the “Team Win %” filter.
 We then selected the “underdog” filter to ensure that we were looking at the worst teams in the league.

 This system produced a losing record and woeful return on investment (ROI); however, sometimes a losing system can be just as helpful to bettors as a winning one.
 By selecting the “fade system” option, we were able to find that it would be profitable to bet AGAINST these bottom feeders.

-The table below, using line data from Pinnacle, shows the performance of this betting system since 2003.
+The screenshot below, using closing lines from Pinnacle, shows the historical performance of this betting system.

 As you can see, fading these “tanking” teams becomes significantly more profitable when they have won their previous game.
 Since 2005, teams fitting this criteria have gone 274-206 (57.1%) ATS with 55.09 units won and a 11.5% ROI.